lucifer-reborn473/NEXUS/README.md

 ## Data Structures

 ### Arrays

     - numpy format

 ### Hashmaps

 - similar to pandas (pandas operations)
- -
+- Reading and writing files

 ### Classes / Structs  [To be implemented]